 Mayowa Okekale – Abuja

-NNPC Group General Manager, Group Public Affairs Division, Mr. Ndu Ughamadu, in a release today stated that Dr. Baru assured HOSTCOM that NNPC would continue to partner the various host communities to enable them benefit maximally from exploitation of the nation’s hydrocarbon resources.
+NNPC Group General Manager, Group Public Affairs Division, Mr. Ndu Ughamadu, in a release today stated that Dr. Baru appreciated MOMAN for being a dependable ally in the supply and distribution of petroleum products nationwide.

 Dr. Baru stated that MOMAN was a force to be reckoned with in the Downstream Sector of the petroleum Industry, saying other players like the NNPC Retail Limited were in the business not to compete, but to complement the leadership role of MOMAN in the Downstream value chain.

 “We maintain good relations with MOMAN which have helped to ensure that there is products availability nationwide during the last Yuletide and the just concluded election period.
 MOMA is living up to our expectation as partners.
 NNPC is ready to escalate whatever recommendations the Association comes up with at the end of its retreat to appropriate authorities,” Dr. Baru informed.

 He stated that the Petroleum Industry Governance Bill (PIGB), when finally passed, would further strengthen and boost the business operations of MOMAN across the country, stressing that that the MOMAN workshop was apt as it would galvanize the Association to brace up for the imminent reforms in the Oil and Gas Industry.

 The NNPC helmsman urged MOMAN to always keep its contractual obligations to the NNPC, adding that remittances from the Association go into the Federation Accounts Allocation Committee (FAAC) to service the needs of the various tiers of government.